AvandarLabs/acclimate/README.md

 - [ ] Add default `help` command and `--help` option.
 This should show the CLI description and all param documentation.
 - [ ] Make the `description` actually get printed.
-- [ ] Show all CLI param descriptions if command is run with no arguments or if there is a param-related error.
+- [x] Show all CLI param descriptions if command is run with no arguments or if there is a param-related error.
-- [ ] Add helper functions to log to stdout in different colors
+- [x] Add helper functions to log to stdout in different colors
-- [ ] Add logic for `askIfEmpty` to enter an interactive mode to receive inputs for different params.
+- [x] Add logic for `askIfEmpty` to enter an interactive mode to receive inputs for different params.
-- [ ] Add an option to only `askIfEmptyAndRequired`.